-As provided in Chapter 3, Project Description, the project applicant would be required to restore the project site to preexisting (pre-project) conditions following project operations; therefore, agricultural uses would be possible in the future.
-Given that the project facility would be constructed near the existing grade, restoration of the project site to facilitate future cultivated agriculture would generally be feasible; however, with the project, there would be a 25-year period where existing agricultural uses within the project site would no longer be possible until the site is restored.
+As provided in Chapter 3, Project Description, the project applicant would be required to restore the southern parcel of the project site to preexisting (pre-project) conditions following project operations; therefore, agricultural uses would be possible in the future.
+No reclamation or restoration is required on the northern parcel, as this parcel is currently utilized, in part, by the Midway Substation, has not been farmed for over 10 years and would continue in this current condition should the solar facility be removed.
+Given that the project facility would be constructed near the existing grade, restoration of the project site (southern parcel only) to facilitate future cultivated agriculture would generally be feasible; however, with the project, there would be a 25-year period where existing agricultural uses within the project site would no longer be possible until the site is restored.

 As a condition of project approval (CUP condition), a reclamation plan would be prepared for the project site.
+The reclamation plan shall specify that, for the northern parcel, only decommissioning is required (no reclamation or restoration is needed).
 The reclamation plan will provide guidance and performance criteria to ensure that no net reduction in Important Farmland occurs.
 A short-term and potentially long-term net reduction in Prime Farmland and Farmland of Statewide Importance within the project site would be considered a significant impact.
 Implementation of Mitigation Measure AG-1b would reduce this impact to a level less than significant.
 This mitigation measure will ensure that the project applicant adheres to the terms of the agricultural reclamation plan that will be prepared for the project site as a condition of approval for the CUP.